scorpiodiagrams/scorpio_docs/wiki/scorpio_connections.md

 * Annotations to diagrams
 * Chemical structures

+##Labels and Links
+Scorpio has Labels and Links.
+* Labels are the things that you place and can move around.
+* Links are the connections betwen them.

-A text specification tells Scorpio what is connected to what, how to position things and how they are styled.
+A text specification#Footnote(1) tells Scorpio what the labels are, how they are connected to each other, how to position things and how the diagram, labels and links are styled.

+Scorpio will give letters A to Z#Footnote(2) to the labels.
+When you drag labels around on the diagram, Scorpio will update the text specification to match.
+If you delete or add labels, Scorpio will update the letters and numbers so that the right things stay linked.

-### Mind Maps
+## Mind Maps
 Many layouts have a hierarchical tree like structure.
 You can specify a tree structure by listing the items.
 Here's an example of a list that has different foods grouped together to make a hierarchy.
 !!Raw
 * Foods